VoidXH/Cavern/docs/Building Cavernize on MacOS.md

 # Building Cavernize on MacOS

 This document covers the macOS Cavernize desktop port.
-It does not cover the Unity project or the original Windows-only WPF application.
+It does not cover the Unity project.

-The Windows desktop build uses `CavernSamples/CavernizeGUI`, which is a WPF app and only runs on Windows.
-The macOS build uses `CavernSamples/CavernizeAvalonia`, a cross-platform [Avalonia](https://avaloniaui.net/gettingstarted) app that shares the Cavernize rendering logic but replaces the Windows-only UI layer.
+The desktop build uses `CavernSamples/CavernizeGUI`, a cross-platform [Avalonia](https://avaloniaui.net/gettingstarted) app that shares the Cavernize rendering logic.

 There are two ways to get the app running on macOS: